Image header for blog post on Quilt Binding Techniques

 Tutorials & Instruction

-Hello, there!
-I’m guessing you landed here because you googled “what is quilt binding” and need to find out more about how to do this thing called “binding a quilt.”
-For several years I have taught a class in my area on how to bind a quilt, and in that class we cover everything about quilt binding (from soup to nuts!).
-I realized that this information might be helpful to others, so I decided to write it all out and put it here on my website so anyone can find it.
+For several years I have taught a class in my area on how to bind a quilt.
+In that class we cover everything about quilt binding (from soup to nuts!).
+I realized that this information might be helpful to others.
+So I decided to write it all out and put it here on my website so anyone can find it.

 1. What is quilt binding and what is its purpose